alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 s1.
 [Register with the TRACES system](https://webgate.ec.europa.eu/sanco/traces/registration/open.do)

 s2.
-Fill in the details of animal product you’re exporting
+Fill in the details of the ABP you’re exporting

 You should also keep a logbook of your consignments, [fill in the template](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/425368/logbook-templates.doc) (MS Word Document, 49KB) or create your own document with the same information.